robjshaw/dbcore/README.md

 ======

 ### Why I built it
-Over building a user.cfc and feel the orm tech comes with too much overhead to build a prototype.
-I want to add a column then ultize it straight away.
+I was over building a object.cfc and feel the orm/framework tech comes with too much overhead to build slick prototype.
+You should be able to add a column then ultize it straight away.
 But the end game is more client side js less server side cf.

 ### Why use it?